seanpm2001/jacinda/doc/guide.md

 ## Typeclasses

 Under the hood, Jacinda has typeclasses, inspired by Haskell.
-These are used to disambiguate operators and witness with an implementation.
+They are used to disambiguate operators and witness with an implementation.

-The language does not allow custom typeclasses.
+User-defined typeclasses are not allowed.

 ### Functor